Margherita Taylor: Radio

+Taylor presented Smooth Classics on Classic FM each weeknight until April 2023, when she became Classic FM's Drivetime presenter.

 Television

 In March 1999, Taylor became one of the original presenters of the Channel 4 daytime teen-aimed show, T4, alongside Dermot O'Leary and later Vernon Kay.
 She left in January 2002.

 She has acted as a contributor for Good Morning Britain, Lorraine, Countryfile, and This Morning on ITV, presenting competitions.

-She began presenting Escape to the Country in 2016 on BBC One and has presented on Countryfile.
+She began presenting Escape to the Country in 2016 until departing in 2022.
+She is presenter on BBC One's Countryfile.

-Taylor has also done voiceover work for British television advertisements.
+Taylor has provided the voiceover for Woolworths adverts on television.

+Personal life

+Taylor is of British, Trinidadian, Ghanaian and Danish heritage.